CI server integration

 Note:

 • The steps that follow are not relevant for the Azure DevOps integration.
-See the plugin readme file for comprehensive information on how to configure this integration.
+For details on how to configure this integration, see the plugin readme file.

-• For additional setup requirements within ValueEdge for this integration, see Admin setup for Azure DevOps pipelines.
+• For additional setup requirements for this integration, see Admin setup for Azure DevOps pipelines.

 2. Enter information for the plugins:

-Note: When configuring an integration between an on-premises and a CI server via the plugin, we strongly recommend using HTTPS to ensure that the credentials are sent securely.
+Note: When configuring an integration between an on-premises and a CI server using the plugin, we recommend using HTTPS to ensure that the credentials are sent securely.

 4. For Bamboo or TeamCity: Select the CI server user account.
-This is the user account that will run jobs at ValueEdge's request.
+This is the user account that will run jobs at OpenText Core Software Delivery Platform's request.

 Follow these guidelines: